quentincloudsnow/userlookup/IntegrationHub.md

 ![Alt text](img/2023-09-21_09-07-17.png)

-Now we can pass the value to the action, here we are going to hardcode values just for test purpose, typically we would lookup a record in servicenow and pass values from that record to the action.
+Now we can pass the value to the action, here we are going to hardcode values just for test purposes, typically we would lookup a record in ServiceNow and pass values from that record to the action.
 We will cover that in detail in the optional section of the lab.

 | Field | Value |
    |-------|-------|